Impeachment of Bill Clinton: Articles referred to Senate

 Article I, charging Clinton with perjury, alleged in part that:

 Article II, charging Clinton with obstruction of justice alleged in part that:

 Senate trial

 Preparation

 Between December 20 and January 5, Republican and Democratic Senate leaders negotiated about the pending trial.
 There was some discussion about the possibility of censuring Clinton instead of holding a trial.
 Disagreement arose as to whether to call witnesses.
 This decision would ultimately not be made until after the opening arguments from the House impeachment managers and the White House defense team.
-On January 5, Majority Leader Trent Lott, a Republican, announced that the trial would start on January 7.
+On January 5, the Republican Majority Leader Trent Lott, announced that the trial would start on January 7.

 Officers

 Thirteen House Republicans from the Judiciary Committee served as "managers", the equivalent of prosecutors: Henry Hyde (chairman), Jim Sensenbrenner, Bill McCollum, George Gekas, Charles Canady, Steve Buyer, Ed Bryant, Steve Chabot, Bob Barr, Asa Hutchinson, Chris Cannon, James E. Rogan and Lindsey Graham.

 Clinton was defended by Cheryl Mills.
 Clinton's counsel staff included Charles Ruff, David E. Kendall, Dale Bumpers, Bruce Lindsey, Nicole Seligman, Lanny A. Breuer and Gregory B. Craig.